juju/docs/src/en/users-models.md

-Sharing controller information must be done directly between the controller owner and the external user, such as via email, and manually adding the controller information to the local `$HOME/.local/share/juju/controllers.yaml`.
+Sharing controller information must be done directly between the controller owner and the external user, such as via email, and manually adding the controller information to the local user's `$HOME/.local/share/juju/controllers.yaml` in Ubuntu and other Linux distributions and the similar location in other OSes.

 The external user will log in from their machine with `juju login`.
 They will be directed to the URL for the external identity provider so that they may